Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Identification and Interpretation

+for all $\bx\in\B$.
+Our result does not cover pooling-based methods, where identification, estimation, and inference rely on the distance to the closest boundary point and therefore aggregate treatment effects along $\B$.
+See \cite{Cattaneo-Titiunik-Yu_2026_BookCh} for an overview; formal analysis of pooling-based methods is the subject of ongoing work \citep{Cattaneo-Titiunik-Yu_2026_BDD-Pooling}.

-The isotropic nonparametric methods underlying the distance-based methods in BD designs naturally induce nonparametric misspecification for approximating $\tau(\bx)$.
-To circumvent this problem, we view the univariate distance-based local polynomial estimator $\widehat{\bgamma}_t(\bx)$ as the sample analog of the coefficients associated with the best (weighted, local) mean square approximation of the conditional expectation $\E[Y_i(t) | D_i(\bx)]$ based on $\br_p(D_i(\bx))$:
+The isotropic nonparametric procedures underlying distance-based methods naturally introduce approximation (misspecification) error when targeting $\tau(\bx)$.
+To study this issue, we interpret the estimator $\widehat{\bgamma}_t(\bx)$ as the sample analogue of the coefficients from the best local mean-square approximation of the conditional expectation $\E[Y_i(t)\mid D_i(\bx)]$ using the polynomial basis $\br_p(D_i(\bx)/h)$: